The Hill Prizes Committee

 The Hill Prizes, funded by Lyda Hill Philanthropies, recognize and advance top Texas innovators and researchers whose work could have significant impact on science and society.
 The prizes propel high-risk, high-reward ideas and innovations that demonstrate very significant potential for real-world impact and can lead to new, paradigm-shifting paths in research.

-After an incredibly successful first year of the prizes, Lyda Hill Philanthropies has committed over $10 million in funding to continue the prize program for the next three years.
-The $10 million will include the addition of a new prize in the category of Public Health, resulting in six prizes per year of $500,000 each.
-In addition, at least $1 million in discretionary research funding will be allocated by Lyda Hill Philanthropies on an ad hoc basis to highly ranked applicants and finalists not selected as recipients.
+Lyda Hill Philanthropies has committed over $10 million in funding to continue the prize program and include at least $1 million in discretionary research funding allocated by Lyda Hill Philanthropies on an ad hoc basis to highly ranked applicants and finalists not selected as recipients.

 Each prize recipient’s institution or organization will receive $500,000 in direct funding from Lyda Hill Philanthropies to accelerate their work.
-Prize recipients will be announced in January 2025 and recognized on February 4, 2025, at the opening reception of the TAMEST 2025 Annual Conference in Irving, Texas.
+Prize recipients will be announced in January 2026 and recognized on February 2, 2026, at the opening reception of the TAMEST 2026 Annual Conference in San Antonio, Texas.

 The goal of the prizes is to recognize exceptional innovators and provide seed funding to advance innovative science and highlight Texas as a premier destination for world-class research.
 The prizes will bridge the path from research to business development and further innovations that need additional funding to have a greater impact.
 The Hill Prizes will also put recipients in a stronger position to receive more research funding and seek large-scale grants and collaborations.